raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

   //=> ["a", "b", "*", "+", "a", "*", "b", "+", "|"]
 ```

 Finally, we add support for parentheses.
 If we encounter a left parentheses, we push it on the operator stack.
 When we encounter a right parentheses, we clear the operator stack onto the output queue up to the topmost left parentheses.
-With respect to implicit catenation, parenetheses act like values:
+With respect to implicit catenation, parentheses act like values:

 ```javascript
 function shuntingYardVersion3 (formalRegularExpressionString) {